katasthrope/gitlab-sync/README.md

 make sure to have jq installed

 # How to use
-1. clone or download crawler.sh
+1. clone or download sync.sh
 2. adjust GITLAB_TOKEN
 3. adjust GITLAB_URL_API_V4 for self hosted
 4. set GITLAB_GROUP_ID for parent group id